 Migrant children, defined as children born in another country than the one they live in, currently constitute around four percent of the under-15 population in Europe (Janta and Harte, 2017).
 No statistical data are available to confirm the number of migrant children who also have a special educational need (SEN).
-But combining figures of migrant children with those of children identified as having SEN – 4.4 per cent average across Europe, 14.9 per cent in England (The ministerial department responsible for children’s services and education in England, 2019; EASIE, 2018) – indicates that migrant children with SEN form a substantial group within many European schools.
+But combining figures of migrant children with those of children identified as having SEN – 4.4 per cent average across Europe, 14.9 per cent in England (Department for Education, 2019; EASIE, 2018) – indicates that migrant children with SEN form a substantial group within many European schools.
 Nevertheless, the intersection between migration and SEN is significantly under-researched, and migrant children with SEN are an overlooked group in educational research, practice and policy (Oliver and Singal, 2017; Pisani and Grech, 2015).
 This short research summary shares findings from a recent literature review of school approaches towards migrant children with SEN in Europe (Jørgensen et al., 2020).

 Migrant children are a highly diverse group who vary significantly in their socio-economic and cultural backgrounds, language abilities and experiences of education prior to arrival.
-Additionally, schools in Europe have different experiences of The recognition of individual differences in terms of race, ethnicity, gender, sexual orientation, socio-economic status, physical ability, religious beliefs and other differences and multiculturalism, and varying approaches to the identification of SEN, complicating cross-country comparisons.
+Additionally, schools in Europe have different experiences of diversity and multiculturalism, and varying approaches to the identification of SEN, complicating cross-country comparisons.
 In spite of these differences, our review identified a number of common areas which emphasise the need for a culturally reflexive and context-sensitive assessment and communication approach when working with migrant children with SEN and their families:

-- Dominant perceptions of SEN in the country of origin may affect the way migrant parents view disability (Caldin and Cinotti, 2018) and their understanding and expectations of An approach where a school aims to ensure that all children are educated together, with support for those who require it to access the full curriculum and contribute to and participate in all aspects of school life and education of their child with SEN. This may, in turn, impact on the extent to which they engage with and share information about their children with school professionals (Hamilton, 2013).
+- Dominant perceptions of SEN in the country of origin may affect the way migrant parents view disability (Caldin and Cinotti, 2018) and their understanding and expectations of inclusion and education of their child with SEN. This may, in turn, impact on the extent to which they engage with and share information about their children with school professionals (Hamilton, 2013).

 - Many migrant families have left their established support networks behind, and therefore schools are an important and often main point of contact for migrant families.
 Schools may act as ‘hubs’ or a ‘first port of call’ for families accessing the complex system of services available for their disabled children (Caldin, 2014; Oliver and Singal, 2017).
 This emphasises the key role of trust, communication and relationships between families and schools.